tronprotocol/libp2p/src/main/java/org/tron/p2p/example/README.md

  -publish,--publish               enable dns publish
     --server-type <arg>           dns server to publish, required, only aws or aliyun is support
+    --static-nodes <arg>          static nodes to publish, if exist then nodes from kad will be ignored,
+                                  optional, ip:port[,ip:port[...]]
 ```

 For details please